Perspectivism: Nietzsche

 In this, Nietzsche takes a contextualist approach which rejects any God's-eye view of the world.
 This has been further linked to his notion of the death of God and the dangers of a resulting relativism.
 However, Nietzsche's perspectivism itself stands in sharp contrast to any such relativism.
 In outlining his perspectivism, Nietzsche rejects those who claim everything to be subjective, by disassembling the notion of the subject as itself a mere invention and interpretation.

-He further states that, since the two are mutually dependent on each other, the collapse of the God's-eye view causes also the notion of the thing-in-itself to fall apart with it.
+He further writes that, since the two are mutually dependent on each other, the collapse of the God's-eye view causes also the notion of the thing-in-itself to fall apart with it.
 Nietzsche views this collapse to reveal, through his genealogical project, that all that has been considered non-perspectival knowledge, the entire tradition of Western metaphysics, has itself been only a perspective.

 His perspectivism and genealogical project are further integrated into each other in addressing the psychological drives that underlie various philosophical programs and perspectives, as a form of critique.
 Here, contemporary scholar Ken Gemes views Nietzsche's perspectivism to above all be a principle of moral psychology, rejecting interpretations of it as an epistemological thesis outrightly.
 It is through this method of critique that the deficiencies of various perspectives can be alleviated—through a critical mediation of the differences between them rather than any appeals to the non-perspectival.
 In a posthumously published aphorism from The Will to Power, Nietzsche writes:

 "Everything is subjective," you say; but even this is interpretation.
 The "subject" is not something given, it is something added and invented and projected behind what there is.—Finally, is it necessary to posit an interpreter behind the interpretation?
 Even this is invention, hypothesis.In so far as the word "knowledge" has any meaning, the world is knowable; but it is interpretable otherwise, it has no meaning behind it, but countless meanings.—"Perspectivism."It is our needs that interpret the world; our drives and their For and Against.
 Every drive is a kind of lust to rule; each one has its perspective that it would like to compel all the other drives to accept as a norm.